F5Networks/f5-aws-cloudformation/supported/standalone/3nic/readme.md

 ## Prerequisites and notes
 The following are prerequisites for the F5 3-NIC CFT:
   - An AWS VPC with three subnets:
-    - Management subnet (called Public in the AWS UI)
+    - Management subnet
-    - External subnet (called Private in the AWS UI)
+    - External subnet
-    - NAT instance and associated network interface for network translation.
+    - Internal subnet
   - Key pair for SSH access to BIG-IP VE (you can create or import in AWS)
   - An AWS Security Group with the following inbound rules:
     - Port 22 for SSH access to the BIG-IP VE